General Reading Room facilities

 Free WiFi sessions

 Free WiFi (wireless internet) sessions are available in all George IV Bridge reading rooms.
-Sessions last for either 12 hours or six months, depending on what you need, and you can have as many sessions as you like.
+Sessions last for 12 hours, and you can have as many sessions as you like.

-Ask staff for further information and help, or email firstname.lastname@example.org for more details on the WiFi service.
+Ask staff for further information and help, or ask a question online for more details on the WiFi service.